ppwwyyxx/hexo-tag-vimhighlight/README.md

 By default, line number will not be displayed, you can use ``{% vimhl vim %}`` for short.

-This program will run vim to highlight the code, therefore the generating of pages will probably take much longer time.
-(It seems that hexo doesn't support parallel rendering.)
+It runs vim to highlight the code, so site-generation will probably take much longer at the first time.
+But then the highlighted code will be cached in your_hexo_root/data/vimHighlight.